AZO234/NP2kai/README.md

 Key-repeat (libretro and SDL)
 </summary><div>

-To use Key-repeat, enable in menu.<br>
+To use Key-repeat, enable it in the menu.<br>
 On default, Key-repeat's delay is 500ms, Key-repeat's interval is 50ms.<br>
 </div></details>